vijaycse/Amazon_Vine_Analysis/README.md

 ## Summary
 32% of the reviews in the Vine program were 5 stars reviews whereas the percentage in the non-Vine reviews is 55%.

+I also cross verified the calculation by using SQL

 This describes less positivity bias for reviews in the Vine program Most of the vine program reviewers did not purchase the product they reviewed. so its very